-To access Career-Ready with CTMA funding, employers must:
+To access Career-Ready with CTMA funding, employers must meet the following criteria:

-- Derive at least 50% of revenues from the auto sector;
+- Automotive Manufacturers must derive at least 50% of revenues from the automotive supply sector;

-- Operate in the Machine, Tool, Die & Mould industry; and
+- Typically operate in the Machine, Tool, Die, Mould & Automation industry;

 Note: Non-CTMA members must also maintain fewer than 1,000 employees.

 What types of roles does the program offer funding towards?

 To be eligible for Career-Ready with CTMA hiring grants, the candidate’s role must:

 - Be full-time and at least 10-16 weeks in duration;